 If you ask private investigators, risk advisory companies and auditors about their job, you will find out that in business related cases they used to work on individuals.
 Vendors call this process “profiling”, “background screening on individuals”, “intelligence on individuals”, “investigations” or even “checks”.

-While corporate due diligence is often compliance driven and formalized, human due diligence has very much in common with intelligence.
+While corporate due diligence is often compliance driven and formalized, human due diligence has much in common with real intelligence.
 Every vendor has its own approach to this type of researches, the market avoids publicity.
 Consequently, it’s a challenging task for a potential customer to find the company capable to assist him in human due diligence investigation.

 For details, case studies and quotation get in touch with our team members.

 What’s the difference between human due diligence and investigations?

 All corporate investigations are about “red flags” and risks.
 That’s the main approach and the most common method of conducting research on individual – to find out if the subject has ever done something illegal or unethical.

 Undoubtfully, it is important to know that your business partner, potential lobby, protector, seller, agent in distant region, etc. has no links with criminals, not a fraudster and has no business relations with individuals under sanctions but:

 - What about links, connections, capabilities of the individual?
 Is he indeed as resourceful as he pretends?

 - What about his character?
 Is he easy to work with?